monologg/transformers-android-demo/README.md

 ※ The models are already uploaded on huggingface s3.
 They will be automatically downloaded during build.
 If you want to download `fp16` or `8bits` model, uncomment the line in [download.gradle](./app/download.gradle).

-🚨 **TFLite conversion isn't working with CPU environment, working well with GPU.** 🚨
+🚨 **TFLite conversion isn't working on CPU environment, working well with GPU environment.** 🚨

 You should specify **the input shape(=max_seq_len)** for model conversion.